kaushikist/auth/README.md

-README: Social Media Integration Login using Google Introduction
+ Social Media Integration Login using Google Introduction
 This project demonstrates how to integrate social media login functionality using Google in a web application.
 The example includes a simple login form and Google sign-in button, with the user details displayed upon successful login.